meg768/homey-socket.io/README.md

 	constructor() {
 		// Connect to Homey socket.
 It is your Homey name plus your Athom Cloud-ID.
-		// You can find it under system settings in the Homey App. this.socket = io("http://homey-5d9c7ec99091850c3d2a43cc:3987");
+		// You can find it under system settings in the Homey App.
+		// The port is currently fixed to 3987. this.socket = io("http://homey-5d9c7ec99091850c3d2a43cc:3987");

 		this.socket.on("connect", () => {